alainwolf/roll.urown.net/desktop/send-mail.rst

 computer.

-To re-route all mails to one single address, we can use a :term:`regular expression`.
+To re-route all mails to one single address, we can use a :term:`Regular Expression`.
 Regular expression need to be defined in a map file, for Postfix to interpret it.

 So instead of the usual :file:`/etc/aliases` file, we create a virtual alias